mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 UPDATE: I got the ok to ride the rollers tonight.

+60 Minutes steady state on the rollers with an average RPM of 88 and tire pressure of 70 psi.
+This was not a taxing effort on the lungs or legs and my sit bones are the only thing sore after this indoor spin.

 <!---->
 ## FRIDAY SEP 25
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**